 Tucked away in the Du Toitskloof Pass, Amberg Art & Kitchen offers a laid-back approach to dining with breathtaking views of the Paarl valley.
 The family-run restaurant serves hearty meals with a strong Austrian and international culinary influence, catering for all tastes.

 Alpaca Loom, Paarl

 Looking for a unique activity?
 It does not get more exciting than the Alpaca Loom in Paarl.
-Indigenous to Peru, we are lucky enough to have a herd of these beautiful animals in our back yard.
-You can shop for exquisite handmade alpaca products and watch the weaver’s handcraft alpaca wool into products likes scarves, shawls, blankets and rugs.
+Indigenous to Peru, we are lucky enough to have a herd of these beautiful animals in our backyard.
+You can shop for exquisite handmade alpaca products and watch the weaver’s handcraft alpaca wool into products like scarves, shawls, blankets, and rugs.
 Spend your day petting alpacas and learning about these incredible animals.